Grahame Clark: Personal life

 Physically, Clark was tall and thin, and in his personal life he was intensely private.
 Fagan described him as "an imposing, remote man who hid his feelings", while presenting "an austere, sometimes forbidding exterior".
 Coles similarly regarded him as aloof figure, but nevertheless thought that he was "basically a sympathetic and kind man".
 Clark was awkward around his students, who were often a little afraid of him.
 His lecture style was regarded as dry and not entertaining.
 Clark's biographer noted that his teaching was "at best pedestrian", and that he had a "reputation for poorly prepared lectures", rendering him unpopular as a teacher.
 According to Coles, Clark's lectures "were generally considered to be rather poorly constructed, and he often wandered from the subject in hand".
-On several cases he was reported to have given the wrong lecture to a class.
+In several cases he was reported to have given the wrong lecture to a class.

 According to Fagan, Clark had a "competitive personality" and "craved recognition and an international reputation".
 Although he had many acquaintances within the archaeological community, he had few friendships with other archaeologists; according to Fagan, he was "not necessarily universally beloved".
 He annoyed colleagues by quickly turning any conversations into a talk about his own research.
 Daniel for instance noted that there was "an alarming and chilling self-centredness [in Clark].
 It was so difficult to conduct any reasonable conversation" with him.
 Mulvaney, who was one of his students, noted that in supervisory meetings, the "austere and busy" Clark "wasted time with derisory gossip concerning his peers, tainted with dogmatic political assertions".
 Mulvaney nevertheless felt that Clark's "personality blemishes were worth enduring.
 As years passed he became helpful and friendly."